 How Can You Achieve Data Warehouse Modernization?

 Now that you know why data warehouse modernization is important let’s talk about how you can work towards achieving it.

 1. Data integration

 One of the first steps towards the modern data warehouse is to collect and combine all your data in real-time through data integration pipelines.
-You can achieve this by making use of modern data warehouse tools such as Astera DW Builder, which makes it easy and straightforward to build complex integration pipelines in a matter of hours.
+You can achieve this by using modern data warehouse tools such as Astera DW Builder, which makes it straightforward to build complex integration pipelines in a matter of hours.
 With simple drag-and-drop actions, you can point to your data sources, configure the connection, apply any transformations you need, execute the ETL pipeline, all without writing a single line of code.
 Sounds simple, doesn’t it?
 It is.

 2. Data modeling tools